New versions of Frobenius and integral closure of ideals: Adjusted ideal closures in semigroup rings

-In the example below, the statements about the adjusted integral closures are independent of the characteristic of $k$, but the statements involving the joint Hilbert-Kunz multiplicity and the adjusted tight and Frobenius closures requires that $k$ is of prime characteristic $p>0$.
+In the example below, the statements about the adjusted integral closures hold over fields of arbitrary characteristic $k$, but the statements involving the joint Hilbert-Kunz multiplicity and the adjusted tight and Frobenius closures require that $k$ is of prime characteristic $p>0$.

 \begin{xmp} Let $R=k[x,xy,x^2y^3] = k[S]$, where $S=\sigma^\vee\cap \Z^2$ (notably, a normal semigroup) and $\sigma^\vee$ is the cone generated by $(1,0)$ and $(2,3)$, which is dual to the cone $\sigma$ generated by $\vec c_1 = (0,1)$ and $\vec c_2 = (3,-2)$.
 Let $I=(x^4, x^2y^3)$ and $\mfa = (x^2,x^2y^3)$, so that $\vec b_1=(4,0)$, $\vec b_2=(2,3)$, $\vec a_1 = (2,0)$, and $\vec a_2= (2,3)$.